RichWellum/kubecost_container/README.md

 :bangbang: | Warning: This will deploy kubecost on your cluster if it is not already running.
 :---: | :---

-:bangbang: |Do: 'kubectl delete namespace kubecost' to clean up :---: | :---
+:bangbang: |Do: 'helm uninstall kubecost -n kubecost' to clean up :---: | :---

 ## All credit to the amazing Kubecost tool and kubectl-cost krew plugin